-09 Mar PLAYGROUND PICK // “PERSONAL SPACE” EXHIBITION AT PUBLIC POOL HOSTED BY GRAND CIRCUS MAGAZINE
+09 Mar GRAND CIRCUS MAGAZINE PRESENTS “PERSONAL SPACE” EXHIBITION AT PUBLIC POOL

 “Human beings have bodies.
 These bodies have physical boundaries: skin, bones, flesh.
 But there are other sorts of boundaries, harder to define.
 We experience these boundaries when a stranger stands just a little too close and we have the sudden urge to back up half a step.
 Or we’re sitting near an old friend who suddenly grabs our hand and squeezes, re-forging an intimacy deeper than any words could capture.
 Closeness, distance, contact, separation, intimacy, these are the orienting concepts for Personal Space, an exciting new show opening at Public Pool on March 11th, 2017. “– Morgan Meiss for Grand Circus Magazine.